tomerfiliba/agnos/site/idl.rst

 (meaning, multiple versions of the IDL that need to work side-by-side).
-If an ID is omitted, a sequential auto-generated one is used -- but this means the order of the elements in the file matters (element A will receive a lower ID than element B if it preceeds element B).
+If an ID is omitted, a sequential auto-generated one is used -- but this means the order of the elements in the file matters (element A will receive a lower ID than element B if it precedes element B).

 If both the client and the server are generated from the same IDL file, then there's no need to maintain the IDs of elements.
-However, if older versions of the client have to work with a newer version of the server (or vice versa), then correct provisioning of IDs is crutial.
-The ID is used to invoke the correct function, and if the ID of an element changes, older clients (using the old ID) will attempt to invoke a wrong (possibly nonexsitent) function.
+However, if older versions of the client have to work with a newer version of the server (or vice versa), then correct provisioning of IDs is crucial.
+The ID is used to invoke the correct function, and if the ID of an element changes, older clients (using the old ID) will attempt to invoke a wrong (possibly nonexistent) function.
 It is thus important that elements that remain compatible between versions retain their original ID number.

-If a function prototype or semantics are changed, however, it is desired to assign it with a new ID number, so older clients won't accidentally attempt to invoke it, resulting in unexpected behaviour: it is better to receive a ``ProtocolException`` saying the ID no longer exists than causing expected behavior.
+If a function prototype or semantics are changed, however, it is desired to assign it with a new ID number, so older clients won't accidentally attempt to invoke it, resulting in unexpected behavior: it is better to receive a ``ProtocolException`` saying the ID no longer exists than causing expected behavior.